 I’ve talked quite a lot about a vegetarian dish fitting in with the rest of Christmas dinner but it also has to fit in with a plan, in a kitchen and into an oven.
 A part of me is a bit anti-Christmas.
 It seems to revolve around a huge amount of work for women to do, to prepare so much food that it can’t possibly all be eaten, to cater to the many needs of lots of people in a kitchen or indeed an oven that probably isn’t big enough to cook that much.
 Is a vegetarian option just another thing to do, when you’re burdened by feeding the whole family including fussy children and adult men?
 In which case I strongly support buying something or making it advance to be pulled out of the freezer when required.

 The comedian Sofie Hagan views the British insistence on eating ‘an entire Christmas dinner every Sunday’ very peculiar.
 I feel she has a point.
 If you think about it, a Sunday roast is a fancier version of meat & two veg and and a Christmas dinner is a fancier version of a Sunday roast.
 And for this reason, it seems reasonable to suggest a fancy pie.
 Piemaking is very English; the Tudors decorated their tables with entire roasted animals and enormous festive pies.
 If you’re not going to have one, could you have the other?
 While people say a pie is too ordinary, too quotidien, I don’t know anyone who makes enormous pies, (except the contestants on Bake-Off sometimes) or even where I could buy one.
 If something isn’t readily available outside the festive season, has lengthy tradition behind it and is both large and attractive, does it pass the Christmas dinner test?
+Many Christmas traditions originated in the Victorian era and according to Regula Ysewijn, the Victorians did indeed make Christmas pies, with one being served to the Queen in 1858.
 (One could of course be cynical and say that to pass the test, it needs to be the sort of thing that no-one wants to eat the rest of the year, save for people on diets.
 Should I perhaps therefore make Jamie Oliver’s celeriac pithivier, pictured above, with a giant swede?
 The Christmas dinner test also demands that the main course should be prone to dryness and take so long to defrost and cook that it is highly likely to significantly delay dinner.)
 There are various ideas online for big Christmas pies if you look for them: some non-vegetarian, some meat-free.
 Some are round, some are made in big loaf tins.
 M&S has a savoury pie dressed up as a Christmas pudding, adorned with a holly sprig and berries made of pastry, which makes me smile.
 M&S also appear to have written ‘Merry Christmas’ with bits of pastry on their various wellingtons, which certainly is one way of making something unique to the time of year.
 I won’t be making a pie but if I were to, I feel I’ve got plenty of ideas to work with to create something lovely.